A notebook found near Brian Laundrie's remains could answer some key questions, experts say - Local News 8

 Shortly before the FBI went public with identifying the remains, two local detectives visited the North Port home of Laundrie’s parents.

-“Chris and Roberta Laundrie have been informed that the remains found yesterday in the reserve are indeed Brian’s,” family attorney Steven Bertolino said.
+“Chris and Roberta Laundrie have been informed that the remains found yesterday in the reserve are indeed Brian’s,” Bertolino said Thursday.
 “We have no further comment at this time, and we ask that you respect the Laundrie’s privacy at this time.”

 The parents joined the search Wednesday morning and found a bag belonging to their son at the park, which their family attorney described as “happenstance.”